franzmelchiori/alyvix_com/pages/04.team/02._contacts/features.md

 	  icon: fa fa-phone
 ---

-# How could we help you?
+# How can we help you?
-## Do not hesitate to contact us.
+## Don't hesitate to contact us

 We provide professional commercial support for all belongings around synthetic application monitoring with Alyvix (info, subscriptions, training, demo).
 The support can be provided in three languages: German, English, and Italian.